 - Select “Adjust for best performance” and click the Apply button

 - You can also customize and uncheck the visual effects separately

 - Restart the computer and it will load smoothly without freezing randomly.

 Try the above tips and let us know if your computer freezing randomly even after optimizing it.
 If that’s the case, you might need to upgrade it.
-Every electronic machine has its life, and it needs to be upgraded every once in a while.
+Every electronic machine has its life, and it needs regular updates.

 Frequently Asked Questions (FAQs)